brunoscholz/dapp-ethereum-dex/README.md

 # Live preview

-[Descentralized Token Exchange](https://dapp-bootcamp1.herokuapp.com/).
+[Decentralized Token Exchange](https://dapp-bootcamp1.herokuapp.com/).
 You need metamask wallet / browser extension with some Ether on Goerli Test Network.

 ## Running the Project